In this article, I’m sharing 50+ identify theft and credit card statistics (updated for 2022!).

 There were 4.8 million identity theft and credit card fraud reports to the Federal Trade Commission (FTC) in 2020, resulting in a $4.5 Billion total loss.

-This was a 45% increase over the number of cases and money lost in 2019.
+This was a 45% increase in the number of cases and money lost in 2019.

 Who are all these victims, where do they live, and just what types of crimes are committed against them?